At Central Highlands Regional Council, safety is paramount. We want everyone to go home safely at the end of each day.

-If you have any concerns or questions, please call us on 1300 242 686 and ask to speak with your council representative.
+If you have any concerns or questions, please call us on 1300 242 686 and ask to speak with your council representative (Contract Owner).

-Assistance in meeting your WHS legal obligations is also available through Work Cover Queensland who have a Small Business Program which provides free work health and safety advisory services throughout Queensland – for more information, please click on this link.
+Assistance in meeting your WHS legal obligations is also available through WHSQ who have a Small Business Program which provides free work health and safety advisory services throughout Queensland – for more information please click on this link.

 A work method statement, sometimes referred to as a safe work method statement, a safe work procedure or SWMS, is a part of a workplace safety plan.